questdb/documentation/documentation/guides/microsoft-entraid-oidc.md

 ---
 title: Microsoft EntraID OIDC guide
-description: ""
+description: "QuestDB Enterprise guide to demonstrate Microsoft EntraID OpenID Connect."
 ---

 import Screenshot from "@theme/Screenshot"

-This document helps to set up SSO authentication for the Web Console in [Microsoft EntraID](https://www.microsoft.com/en-gb/security/business/identity-access/microsoft-entra-id), formerly known as Azure AD.
+This document sets up SSO authentication for the [QuestDB Web Console](/docs/web-console/) in [Microsoft EntraID](https://www.microsoft.com/en-gb/security/business/identity-access/microsoft-entra-id), formerly known as Azure AD.

 For a general introduction to OpenID Connect and QuestDB, see the